jro31/jethro-codes/_articles/projects/blocks-falling.md

 };
 ```

 If you don't like custom hooks, then you might not really enjoy the next few minutes of your life.
-This app uses 46 different custom hooks.
+This app uses 46 custom hooks.
 And although I'll try my best not to go over every single one of them, because I don't really want to, I'm probably going to have to talk about hooks a bit.

 A lot.